-If you are running the detector in 32-bit (autosumming), there might be some noise, particularly at lower thereshold energies.
+Short story (for now): You are running in parallel mode, switch flags to non nonparallel mode.
+Long story: If you are running the detector in 32-bit (autosumming), there might be some noise, particularly at lower thereshold energies.
 This is due to the fact that the analog part of the chips require some latency time to settle which is larger than the redout time.
-It is possible to run the detector only in parallel or nonparallel mode, respectively with readout times between frames of 12 $\mu$ s and 504 $\mu$ s.
-If you switch flags to non nonparallel mode you will give enough time for the signals to settle.
-From release 4.0.0, there is a configurable delay that can be set through the subdeadtime variable, such that you can remain with the parallel flag, but can obtain a configurable dead time between frames.
-Ask the SLS detector group for an appropriate dead time for your detector, but typically a dead time of 20-50 $\mu$ s should be enough.
-Note that this subdeadtime need to include the 12 $\mu$ s minimum readout time, so it has to be larger than 12 $\mu$ s to do anything.
+At the present moment it is possible to run the detector only in parallel or nonparallel mode, respectively with readout times between frames of 12 $\mu$ s and 504 $\mu$ s.
+If you switch flags to non nonparallel mode you will give nough time for teh signals to settle.
+For future realeas we are planning to introduce some configurable delay, such that you can remain with the parallel flag, but can obtain a configurable dead time between frames in the range 12-504 $\mu$ s.